idea2go2go/smartfolder-skill/README.md

 Then `/reload-plugins`.
 Adding the marketplace registers the catalog; the second command installs.
 To receive later versions automatically, open `/plugin`, choose **Marketplaces**, select **smartfolder**, and enable auto-update.

-**By hand (Claude desktop app / Cowork):**

-Download the `.skill` file from [Releases](https://github.com/idea2go2go/smartfolder-skill/releases) and install it through Claude's skills settings. `Readme.txt` in the release covers that route in plain language.

 ## Use